 Tabletopics Conversation Starter Cards

-We've purchased several versions of these Tabletopics conversation starter cubes – and they are always fun to break out at a holiday meal!
+We've purchased several versions of these Tabletopics conversation starter cubes This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. – and they are always fun to break out at a holiday meal!

 It comes with a set of 135 questions designed to get families talking- and they work for both younger and older members of the family.
 A really nice way to get to know your extended family better!